FAQs - Risk Management and Insurance

 What are the University's insurance requirements for contractors or vendors?

-All contractors performing work for the University must be properly insured and provide evidence of coverage (a Certificate of Insurance) to the University before commencing work.
+All contractors/vendors performing work for the University must be properly insured and provide evidence of coverage by means of a Certificate of Insurance(COI) to the University before commencing work or prior to the event.
+COI's should be emailed to email@example.com least 10 days prior to the 1st day of the project or event.

 The University's standard insurance requirements for contractors and vendors are as follows:

-All policies (except Workers' Compensation) shall name The University of Texas at Tyler as an Additional Insured.
-A Waiver of Subrogation in favor of the University and thirty (30) day notice of cancellation is required on all policies.
+All policies shall name The University of Texas System Board of Regents, The University of Texas System, The University of Texas at Tyler, and The University of Texas Health Science Center at Tyler as Additional Insureds.
+A Waiver of Subrogation in favor of the University/Additional Insureds and a thirty (30) day notice of cancellation is required on all policies.
+Primary and Non-Contributory language is to be provided on the COI for all coverages.

 Insurance requirements will be stated in the contract.
 Additional requirements may apply depending on the nature of the services to be provided.
-Contact the Director of Environmental Health and Safety if you have questions regarding the insurance requirements for your contract.
+Contact Chris Kinsey, Sr. Risk and Claims Analyst, 903.565.6504, if you have questions regarding the insurance requirements for your contract. **Other requirements exist that are contract specific and should be discussed prior to completion of a contract or agreement.

 What if the contractor does not have insurance meeting our requirements?

-The Director of Environmental Health and Safety will evaluate the scope of services and risk exposures for the specific project and attempt to assist the contractor or vendor to address any concerns or specific deficiencies in coverage.
-Any exceptions to the types of coverage, or limits, must be approved by the Director of Environmental Health and Safety in accordance with guidance from the UT System Office of Risk Management and the UT System Office of General Counsel.
+The Sr. Risk and Claims Analyst will evaluate the scope of services and risk exposures for the specific project and attempt to assist the contractor or vendor to address any concerns or specific deficiencies in coverage.
+Any exceptions to the types of coverage, or limits, must be approved by the Sr. Risk and Claims Analyst in accordance with guidance from the UT System Office of Risk Management and the UT System Office of General Counsel.

 Must outside groups who rent University facilities provide liability insurance?